neo4j-examples/neo4j-movies-template/MovieAppTutorial.md

 - Delete the existing `graph.db`.
 - Grab the zipped movies graph database file from the `databases` folder in the web app repository
 - Unzip it into thedatafolder
 - Run Neo4j!
-You should be able to see some nodes at http://localhost:7474/
+You should be able to see some nodes at [port 7474](http://localhost:7474/)

 ## Cypher: An Introduction